Skip to main content

 1. RADIOMONDE (BAnQ numérique), February 16, 1957, p.
 12 — society / illustrated page.

-Description: Café des Artistes appears as a reception venue / entertainment hub; photo captions linked to the site and its hospitality.
+Reference: the Café des Artistes appears as a reception venue / hub for the entertainment world; photo captions linked to the site and its hospitality.

 2. RADIOMONDE and TÉLÉMONDE (BAnQ numérique), September 21, 1957, p.
 9 — article by Mario Duliani, “Ils ne mourront plus de faim, nos artistes !”.

-Description: column on artists’ living conditions and their social spaces; mention of the Café des Artistes as a reference point.
+Reference: column on artists’ living conditions and their social venues; mention of the Café des Artistes as a landmark of the milieu.

 3. LE COURRIER DE BERTHIER (BAnQ numérique), July 17, 1958, p.
 12 — “Au Café des Artistes”.

-Description: location markers (Dorchester West / Mackay), association with Hector Tellier, description as a downtown artists’ address.
+Reference: location markers (Dorchester West / Mackay), association with the name Hector Tellier, description of the café as an artists’ address downtown.

 MCPA use: identification / location; “Tellier” continuity.